1991 – Present:

 In 1991, I bought Lee out and the company flew under the Riesen Plumbing & Heating banner once again.
 We still concentrate on plumbing and heating work with some of our customers being third generation also.
 Our experience and resources allow us to do custom new homes, remodeling projects, and every type of service call.
 On the commercial/industrial side, see page six for a partial listing of completed contracts.
 We are the area’s most experienced furnace and air conditioning contractor, receiving a Bronze Sales Award from Carrier Corp. in 2006.
 With many types of furnaces in stock, we can offer same day sales and installation for most homes.
 We service all makes of equipment and have a large inventory of repair parts.

-We now have Cathy Frazier and Marie Keller managing the office, along with Technicians: Gregg Muhlenkamp, Andy Weisman, Mike Kaup, David Weitzel and Amos Clifford in the field.
+We now have Marie Keller managing the office and scheduling, along with Technicians: Gregg Muhlenkamp, Andy Weisman, Mike Kaup, David Weitzel, Amos Clifford and Derek Young in the field.

 ~ One of the keys to our family business success has been a strong community involvement in local charities, and causes, concerning our area youth and the underpriveleged.